High-Stakes-UPRM/HighStakes/README.md

 ## Short description

 ### What's the problem?
-In recent years, the effects of climate change have become more apparent...
+In recent years, climate change has affected negatively our environment, resulting in global warming and recurrent weather related catastrophes.

 ### How can technology help?